vechiato/vechiato.github.io/content/post/Book AI Engineering.md

 - Personal Reflection: This takeaway highlights the growing importance of designing optimal interactions between humans and AI.
 As a DevOps engineer, I see parallels with infrastructure-as-code principles—both require careful input design to ensure reliable outputs.

-- Quote: “The right instructions can get a model to perform the task you want, in the format of your choice.” – Chip Huyen
+- Quote: “The right instructions can get a model to perform the task you want, in the format of your choice.”

 ## **Key Takeaway 3: AI Applications Require Continuous Monitoring and Feedback Loops**